AntaresSimulatorTeam/antares-doc/docs/contributing/online-editing.md

 !!! warning

     By editing locally, you will not be able to preview your changes locally.
-So it is best for correcting typo, adding small paragraphs and when you have no doubt on how it will render after compilation
+So it is best for correcting typo, adding small paragraphs and when you have no doubt on how it will render after compilation.